pluginpal/strapi-plugin-config-sync/README.md

 - Admin settings _(strapi::core-store)_
 - I18n locale _(plugin::i18n.locale)_

-This plugin gives you the tools to sync this data across environments.
+This plugin gives you the tools to sync this data.
 You can export the data as JSON files on one env, and import them on every other env.
 By writing this data as JSON files you can easily track them in your version control system (git).

 _With great power comes great responsibility - Spider-Man_

 ## 🔌 Command line interface (CLI)

-To enable the `config-sync` CLI add the following script to the `package.json` of your Strapi project:
+Add the `config-sync` command as a script to the `package.json` of your Strapi project:

 ```
 "scripts": {